picosh/official-blog/rfc/rfc-002-rss.md

 # how it works

-A user would `scp`:

-- an `opml` file
-- a file containing a lists of rss feeds
+A user would `scp` a file containing a lists of rss feeds
-- or `echo "<feed>" | ssh reads.sh`

-It doesn't matter how many opml or feed files the user uploads, we would dedupe them when figuring out how to fetch their feeds.
+It doesn't matter how many feed files the user uploads, we would dedupe them when figuring out how to fetch their feeds.
 Because an RSS feed can contain a bunch of metadata about a feed, we should capture as much of that as possible inside the `posts` table.
 The downside is we use `posts` for a lot of our services (e.g. lists, prose, and pastes) so we want to be careful not to overload this table.
 Having said that, I think an rss feed fits into the post